muhammadmueenarif/Ecommerce-Store-with-React-JS/readme.txt

     acc + curr; //acc is initial value and curr is current value. it will return some of all values.
     //10+20=30, 30+30=60, 60+40=100, 100+5-= 150 as final.
     });

+Lec 13.
+JS as JSX.
+if we want to create a component in another file then we will export it at the end of file and import it in the file where we want to use it. js has many framework and libraries so when code execute, the compiler takes sometimes to understand which framework is it but if we change file name to component.jsx then compiler directly understand it that it is react and takes less time. we can use both js, or jsx file extension but it is preferable to use jsx. change app.js file extension to jsx as it is preferable and will directly consider it as react.